workerindex/gdir/README.md

 ```

 Then follow the instructions to setup and deploy your gdir instance.

+**NOTE:** Linux users should use a non-root user to setup gdir.
+As root may fail in some Linux systems during `npm install`.

 **Note:** Windows users may or may not experience with random failures during `npm install`.
 Typically with failure messages like `Error: PERM: operation not permitted`.
 This is usually your antivirus is reading some files while npm is trying to remove them.
 Try turning off your antivirus, remove the `node_modules` folder and try again.